-CREATING A SOLID FOUNDATION FOR GROWTH Deli very Plan Output Lead Progress Comments Actio Action: We will develop and maintain robust health and safety and risk management processes to ensure that our people and customers are in a safe environment Actio Action: To review and continually improve and enhance our information technology infrastructure and operations and to embrace digital technology 156 Develop stock and ordering system to streamline processes HCS Discussions are underway with EAC to ena commitment reporting to be incorporated Civica.
-Actio Action: We will review, develop and maintain robust financial processes to ensure financial sustainability of our organisation 157 Design Financial Strategy HCS 0 Work is underway developing a Strategy which will be presented to P&ASC on 8 February 2022, in conjunction with the 4 year saving plan.
+CREATING A SOLID FOUNDATION FOR GROWTH Deli very Plan Output Lead Progress Comments Actio on: We will develop and maintain robust health and safety and risk man agement process es to ensure that our people and customers are in a safe environment Actio on: To review and continually improve and enhance our information tec chnology infrastru cture and operat ions and to embrace digital technology 156 Develop stock and ordering system to streamline processes HCS Discussions are underway with EAC to enable commitment reporting to be incorporated within Civica.
+Actio on: We will review, develop and maintain robust financial processes to e ensure financial su stainability of ou rorganisation 157 Design Financial Strategy HCS Work is underway developing a Strategy which will be presented to P&ASC on 8 February 2022, in conjunction with the 4 year saving plan.
 162 Review of accountancy bulletins and protocols HCS A schedule has been developed to ensure EAC Accountancy bulletins reflect East Ayrshire Leisure as an organisation and are accessible to staff.
-Actio on: We will carry out a review of income and expenditure across all co st centre and expe enditure codes to streamline financial monitoring and reporting Actio on: We will review the existing Service Level Agreement with East Ay rshire Council to e nsure high qualit y service delivery 165 165 Revised Service Level Agreement for the period 2020 - 2025 $\bigcirc$ Revised service level agreement will be in draft form by December 2021 and presented to Board in February 2022.
-Actio on: We will develop partnerships and collaborative working arrangeme ents with partners and key stakehol ders Actio ons Complete on: We will create a programme of internal and external review, analy tifying areas for development rsing both custome er and staff satisfa ction levels, highlighting areas of success and 169 Mystery shopping carried out annually R&BDM R&BDM Included within the Corporate Delivery Plan 2022-2 - linked to Output 17 170 Staff satisfaction surveys carried out every two years R&BDM Included within the Corporate Delivery Plan 2022-24
+Actio on: We will carry out a review of income and expenditure across all cos t centre and expe nditure codes to streamline financial monitoring and reporting Actio on: We will review the existing Service Level Agreement with East Ayrs shire Council to e nsure high quality y service delivery 165 Revised Service Level Agreement for the period 2020 - 2025 СО Revised service level agreement will be in draft form by December 2021 and presented to Board in February 2022.
+Actio on: We will develop partnerships and collaborative working arrangemen nts with partners and key stakehol ders Actio ons Complete on: We will create a programme of internal and external review, analysitifying areas for development ing both custome r and staff satisfa ction levels, highlighting areas of success and 169 Mystery shopping carried out annually R&BDM Included within the Corporate Delivery Plan 2022-24 - linked to Output 17 170 Staff satisfaction surveys carried out every two years R&BDM Included within the Corporate Delivery Plan 2022-24

-173 Development of a Retail Strategy to identify opportunities across venues and organisational areas HCS Included within the Corporate Delivery Plan 2022-24 74 Development of a range of membership packages HCS $\bigcirc$ Partially complete, included within the Corporate Delivery Plan 2022-24 Development of a Hospitality Plan which identifies opportunities for bars, cafes, vending and event catering on: We will create a robust performance framework and systems which will s HCS aff to successf Continue to develop the hospitality offer in conjunction with our programme.
+Actio on: We will identify areas for growth across all areas of the Trust with a focus s on retail, hospitality, membe ership and other key business areas.
+173 Development of a Retail Strategy to identify opportunities across venues and organisational areas HCS Included within the Corporate Delivery Plan 2022-24 174 Development of a range of membership packages HCS Partially complete, included within the Corporate Delivery Plan 2022-24 175 Development of a Hospitality Plan which identifies opportunities for bars, cafes, vending and event catering on: We will create a robust performance framework and systems which will seems.
+HCS staff to successfully Continue to develop the hospitality offer in conjunction with our programme.
 Reactivation of Hospitality Services as restrictions allow.
 Work is underway developing a revised offer for reactivation of bars and improved vending offer.
-Partially complete, included within the Corporate Delivery Plan 2022-24 vor xplace performance illy implement delivery planning priorities and improve worl HCS Advisory work is underway with EAC Internal Audit as per the 2021-22 Audit Plan approved at P&ASC.
-Partially complete, included within the Corporate Delivery Plan 2022-24
+Partially complete, included within the Corporate Delivery Plan 2022-24 place performance , ,, ,, ,, 182 Design and implement key quality indicators in order to measure the quality of our performance HCS Advisory work is underway with EAC Internal Audit as per the 2021-22 Audit Plan approved at P&ASC.
+Partially complete, included within the Corporate Delivery Plan 2022-24 183 Review, measure, monitor and report upon key performance indicators HCS Advisory work is underway with EAC Internal Audit as per the 2021-22 Audit Plan approved at P&ASC Partially complete, included within the Corporate Delivery Plan 2022-24